dwyl/learn-tdd/README.md

 which combines test-first development, where you write a test before you write just enough production code to fulfil that test, and refactoring.
-In other words, it’s one way to think through your requirements or design before your write your functional code.
+In other words, it’s one way to think through your requirements or design before you write your functional code.

 *From [Introduction to Test Driven Development (TDD)](https://agiledata.org/essays/tdd.html)*